3D rendering limitations¶

 Some rendering engines feature order-independent transparency techniques to alleviate this, but this is costly on the GPU.
 Godot currently doesn't provide this feature.
 There are still several ways to avoid this problem:

 If you want a material to fade with distance, use the StandardMaterial3D distance fade mode Pixel Dither or Object Dither instead of PixelAlpha.
-This will make the material opaque.
-This way, it can also cast shadows.
+This will make the material opaque, which also speeds up rendering.

 Multi-sample antialiasing (MSAA) takes multiple coverage samples at the edges of polygons when rendering objects.
 It does not increase the number of color samples used to render a scene.
 Here's what this means in practice:

 Edges of meshes will be smoothed out nicely (as well as supersampling would).

 Transparent materials that use alpha testing (1-bit transparency) won't be smoothed out.

 Specular aliasing ("sparkles" that appear on reflective surfaces) won't be reduced.

 There are several ways to work around this limitation depending on your performance budget:

 To make specular aliasing less noticeable, open the Project Settings and enable Rendering > Quality > Screen Space Filters > Screen Space Roughness Limiter.
 This filter has a moderate cost on performance, so it should only be enabled if you actually need it.

 Enable fast approximate antialiasing (FXAA) in addition to (or instead of) MSAA.
 Since FXAA is a screen-space antialiasing method, it will smooth out anything.
 As a downside, FXAA also makes the scene appear blurrier, especially at resolutions below 1440p.
 FXAA also lacks temporal information, which means its impact on specular aliasing is limited.